dtcwee/augre/README.md

 # AugRe
-Augmented Reality viewer.
-Display Augmented Reality (AR) objects from locally stored .GLB files in a smart device's browser.
-Uses marker-based AR.js.
+Augmented Reality (AR) viewer.
+Display .GLB 3D models in cross-browser AR using marker-based AR.js.

 What makes this project *unique* is the ability to **easily load different models/files**.